-There are also 2 years' worth of delayed celebrations and missed milestones that are now looking more feasible, and are driving much of international travel.
+There are also two years' worth of delayed celebrations and missed milestones that are now looking more feasible, and are driving much of international travel.
 “Travel is no longer just about ‘going somewhere,’” said Christie Hudson, a Senior Public Relations Manager for Expedia.
 “Coming out of such a long period of constraints and limitations, 2022 will be the year we wring every bit of richness and meaning out of our experiences.”

 It all adds up to good news for the industry.